The Approximation Ratio of the $k$-Opt Heuristic for the Euclidean Traveling Salesman Problem: Arborescences and Pairs of Tours

 We now give a formal description of the reduction.
 Consider the plane graph obtained from $T$ together with the edge set $S_1'$.
 Let $H$ be the graph that is obtained from the geometric dual of this plane graph by removing the vertex corresponding to the outer region.
 Then each edge in $H$ is a dual of an edge in $S_1'$.
 As each edge in $S_1'$ is a chord in the polygon $T$ we know that each edge in $H$ is a cut edge and thus $H$ is a tree.
 See Figure~\ref{fig:DualTree} for an example.

 We now want to orient the edges of $H$ to get an arborescence.
-An \emph{arborescence} $A=(V,E)$ is a connected directed acyclic graph that satisfies $|\delta^-(x)| \le 1$ for all $x\in V(A)$.
+An \emph{arborescence} $A=(V,E)$ is a connected directed acyclic graph such that each vertex has at most one incoming edge.
+For a vertex $x\in V(A)$ we denote by $\delta^-(x)$ all incoming and by $\delta^+(x)$ all outgoing edges of $x$.
 Each arborescence has exactly one \emph{root} $r$ which is the unique vertex $r\in V(A)$ with $\delta^-(r) = \emptyset$.
 For an arborescence $A$ with root $r$ we say that $A$ \emph{is rooted at} $r$.

 The set $S_1'$ has been defined with respect to some edge $e_0=(x_0,y_0)$.
 The tree $H$ contains a vertex that corresponds to the region of the plane graph that is bounded by the edge $e_0$ and the edges in $E(T) \setminus T_{[x_0,y_0]}$.
 By choosing this vertex as the root and orienting all edges in $H$ from the root to the leaves, we get an arborescence $A$ from the tree $H$ (see Figure~\ref{fig:DualTree}).